On Bi-R-Diagonal Pairs of Operators: Operations Involving Bi-R-Diagonal Pairs

 \section{Operations Involving Bi-R-Diagonal Pairs}

 In this section, we will study the behaviour of bi-R-diagonal pairs of operators under the taking of sums, products and arbitrary powers, where, in most cases, a $*$-bi-free independence condition will be assumed.
 The proofs obtained will indicate that most of the results that hold for free R-diagonal elements (see \cite{approach} and \cite[Lecture 15]{nicaspeicher}) have corresponding generalizations in the bi-free setting.
+The last part of this section will be devoted to the study of joint distributions of pairs formed by freely and classically independent R-diagonal operators.
 We begin with the following proposition regarding sums of $*$-bi-free bi-R-diagonal pairs.

 \begin{proposition} Let $(A,\varphi)$ be a non-commutative $*$-probability space and $X,Y,Z,W\in A$ such that: \begin{enumerate}[(a)] \item the pairs $(X,Y)$ and $(Z,W)$ are both bi-R-diagonal, \item the pairs $(X,Y)$ and $(Z,W)$ are $*$-bi-free. \end{enumerate} Then, the pair $(X+Z,Y+W)$ is also bi-R-diagonal. \end{proposition}